 In The Muppet Movie's El Sleezo Cafe, Kermit and Fozzie become the victims of one after their dance routine fails to pacify the unruly customers.
-While gets flung at the ceiling fan (And subsequently into the piano), Fozzie is tossed into the bartender- and manages to end the brawl by declaring "Drinks on the house!"
+While Kermit gets flung at the ceiling fan (and subsequently into the piano), Fozzie is tossed into the bartender- and manages to end the brawl by declaring "Drinks on the house!"
 The mob beats feet to the roof for the free drinks.

 These are pretty standard for the setting in Shadowrun.
 A stock joke has the difference between high-class bars and low-class bars being whether the bouncer takes away your guns or hands out loaners.

 The Wizards of the Coast card game, Inn Fighting, is based entirely around this trope.

 Introductory Adventure (a.k.a.
 Adventure 0) "The Imperial Fringe".
 The adventure is started off by a brawl in a tavern, after which the PCs meet their patron, Administrator Galadden.

 "The Traveller Adventure".
 While in a bar on the planet Zila, the PCs are mixed up in a fight between crews from Oberlinded and Akerut ships.
 This leads to a meeting with Marc hault-Oberlindes, owner of Oberlindes Lines.

 The Deep 7 game Arrowflight has a pub known as the "Drink and Fight", where patrons are expected to have a drink and then have a good fight.
 The current champion is the tavern's owner, an ex-mercenary.

 In Guys and Dolls, Sky and Sarah help start a fight in a dive in Havana but get out of there just as it is turning into a real brawl.